Dr Julia Johnson

 • Higher Education Academy Fellow

-• Member of the Performance, Arts, Health and Wellbeing forum
+• Performance, Arts, Health and Wellbeing forum

 Research grants, consultancy, knowledge exchange